markgodiy/PatchTuesday/DotNet/README.md

 By Mark Go
 Date 20220918

-## dotnet-install scripts by Microsoft
+## :information_source: dotnet-install scripts by Microsoft

 The `dotnet-install` scripts* perform a non-admin installation of the .NET SDK, which includes the .NET CLI and the shared runtime.